gt-next: General Translation Next.js SDK: Migrating

 }

-Do this for all instances of your old i18n library.
+Do this for every instance of your old i18n library.

 In this case, you can do something similar to Option 1: